douglasgreen/outlines/society/philosophy/books.en.md

 further popularized the novel, although Kundera himself noted that the film diverged from the novel's spirit.

+## Alasdair MacIntyre (1929-present)

+### "After Virtue" (1981)

+"After Virtue" is a seminal work in moral philosophy by Alasdair MacIntyre, first published in 1981.
+The book critiques modern moral discourse, arguing that it is irrational and incoherent compared to older forms of moral philosophy, particularly Aristotelian ethics.
+MacIntyre suggests that the Enlightenment's abandonment of Aristotelian teleology led to the current state of moral confusion and emotivism, where moral judgments are seen as mere expressions of preference rather than objective truths.

+#### Key Themes and Arguments

+-   **Moral Disorder**: MacIntyre begins with an allegory comparing the state of modern moral discourse to a world where science has been dismantled and poorly reconstructed.
+He argues that modern morality is similarly fragmented and lacks the coherent framework that older moral systems, like Aristotelian ethics, provided.

+-   **Critique of Enlightenment Philosophy**: MacIntyre claims that the Enlightenment project failed because it rejected teleology, the idea that human life has a purpose or end goal.
+This rejection left moral philosophy without a foundation, reducing it to a set of arbitrary rules and subjective opinions.

+-   **Emotivism**: The book critiques emotivism, the view that moral statements are merely expressions of emotional attitudes.
+MacIntyre argues that this perspective reflects the inadequacy of modern moral philosophy, which lacks objective standards.

+-   **Role of Community and Tradition**: MacIntyre emphasizes the importance of community and tradition in understanding and practicing virtue.
+He argues that virtues are rooted in social practices and cannot be understood in isolation from the communities that cultivate them.

+-   **Nietzsche and Marx**: While critiquing modern moral philosophy, MacIntyre engages with the ideas of Nietzsche and Marx.
+He acknowledges Nietzsche's critique of Enlightenment morality but ultimately rejects his individualistic approach.
+MacIntyre is also influenced by Marx's critique of capitalism but seeks to address the moral weaknesses in Marxism.

+-   **Return to Aristotelian Ethics**: MacIntyre advocates for a return to Aristotelian ethics, which he believes can provide a more coherent and objective framework for moral discourse.
+He argues that virtues should be understood in relation to their purpose within a community.

+#### Conclusion

+"After Virtue" concludes by posing a choice between Nietzsche and Aristotle, suggesting that a revival of Aristotelian ethics offers a solution to the moral confusion of modernity.
+MacIntyre's work has been influential in the revival of virtue ethics and continues to be a significant text in contemporary moral philosophy.

 ## Guy Debord (1931-1994)

 ### "The Society of the Spectacle" (1967)